Sony LinkBuds S

 they both have the same rating against liquids

 The Sony LinkBuds S have a weight of 9.6g .
-We prefer a lower weight better because lighter devices are more comfortable to carry.
+We prefer a lower weight better because lighter devices are easier to move with.

 Nothing Ear 1 driver unit is 11.6mm in diameter,